robertodefarias/quicktrip-ai/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is protected under an "All Rights Reserved" license.

+The code is publicly available for viewing and portfolio purposes only.
+No reuse, distribution, or modification is allowed without explicit permission.